 - Disable the Camera Access from the Lock screen in iOS 11 or Earlier

-How to Remove Camera from Lockscreen in iOS 12 or Later
+How to Remove Camera from Lockscreen in iOS 13 or iOS 12

 Step #1.
 Launch Settings app on your iOS device → Tap on Screen Time.